Assisted suicide: France

-Assisted suicide is not legal in France.
+The legalisation of assisted suicide was a campaign promise of President Emmanuel Macron during the 2022 presidential election.
+A law legalising assisted suicide was passed by the French Parliament on 15 July 2026.
+Following a request by Prime Minister Sébastien Lecornu, the law is pending examination by the Constitutional Council.
+The law is targeted at people with late-stage uncurable diseases experiencing significant physical suffering that inhibits treatment.
+In cases where patients are unable to inject euthanasia drugs themselves, a medical worker can administer it instead.
+The law is expected to come into force no sooner than early 2027, until which the practice remains illegal.

 The controversy over legalising voluntary euthanasia and physician-assisted suicide is not as big as in the United States because of the country's "well developed hospice care programme".
 However, in 2000 the controversy over the topic was ignited with Vincent Humbert.
 After a car crash that left him "unable to 'walk, see, speak, smell or taste'", he used the movement of his right thumb to write a book, I Ask the Right to Die (Je vous demande le droit de mourir), in which he voiced his desire to "die legally".
 After his appeal was denied, his mother assisted in killing him by injecting him with an overdose of barbiturates that put him into a coma, killing him two days later.
 Though his mother was arrested for aiding in her son's death and later acquitted, the case did jump-start new legislation which states that when medicine serves "no other purpose than the artificial support of life" it can be "suspended or not undertaken".